 Rent your gown

-Many grooms rent their wedding suits, and you can do the same with your wedding dress!
+Many grooms rent their wedding suits, and you can do the same with a wedding dress rental!
 Instead of shelling out the big bucks for a beautiful gown, borrow it from a retailer or online site.
 Keep in mind that, since these are rentals, you won’t be able to alter or customize them - so pay attention to every detail and choose carefully!